XingyuLu2/Robotics-Kinematis-Transform/README.md

 # Robotics-Science-Exercises
-There are several programs of Robotics Science and System on Matlab.
+There are several exercise programs of Robotics Science and System on Matlab.